ahmed-alzahrani/shopifyChallenge/README.md

 ![landing_page](assets/rails_landing_page.png)

 Now, you should be able to navigate to the only other route the server is listening on, and that is `http://localhost:3000/graphiql`.
 This will expose the GraphiQL interactive IDE, which serves as both a hub for more in-depth documentation for the different operations that can be performed on the DB, but actually let us run them in the browser, and see the result in real-time.
-More on this in the !!!!documentation section of the README.
+More on this in the [documentation](#documentation) section of the README.

 ![Graphiql](assets/graphiql_image.png)